dandev237/weatherapp/README.md

 Weather App is a Spring Boot application that fetches and manages weather data from the Open Meteo API.
 It uses MongoDB for data storage and provides a RESTful API for accessing and manipulating temperature data.

-This application has been developed as part of a recruitment process and should not be used in production.
+This application has been developed as part of a recruitment process.

 ## Features